rrich360/Java-Application-Phone-Contacts-MySQL-phpMyAdmin-Database-with-gif-demos/README.md

  1 - SignUp Form

-•	In this form a new user can register to the system and we will use an isUsernameExist function… to check if the username already exists in the database,
+•	In this form a new user can register to the system and I used a error function to check if the username already exists in the database.

-•	a browseImage function from Myfunc class to browse and show image into a jlabel ( in this form jlabel name is jLabelPic ),
+•	I used a browseImage function to enable the user to add a picture to their profile.

-•	a verifData function to check the following :
+•	Created a verify function to check the following :
   - if the first name + last name + username + password is void
   - if the password field equals the retype password field
   - if the username is already selected or if an image is not inserted
-  - verify that when you click on jLabelCreateAccount the form closes and automatically opens the login form.
+  - verify that when you click on "create a account" link in the login form, it closes and automatically directs to the SignUp form.
+  - verify that when you click on "already have a account" link in the SignUp form, it redirects the user to the Login form.